Skip to main content

 • Importing / exporting data and API model metadata across different tech stacks and products.

-• Simplify the format for the consumers, so it is explicit and easy to parse / understand (see effective).
+• Simplify the format for consumers, making it explicit and straightforward to parse and understand (see effective).

 This includes: